snur206/java-fundamentals/README.md

 ## Lab 6:

 Creating constructors for restaurants that take a name, number of stars between 0 and 5, and a price.
 Also, creating constructors for reviews that take a body(text), an author, and a number of stars.
+Test restaurant code to see if the name of the restaurant, stars, and price by seeing if the assertSame, and using the same for Review but for body(text), an author, and a number of stars.